EIT-NLP/ViCA/README.md

 ```

 * `modeling_llama_accel.py` and `llava_llama_accel.py` implement practical acceleration and are compatible with flash-attention:
-  * Using only text tokens as the hidden state, while the visual tokens remain unchanged.
+  * Using only text tokens as the hidden state, while the visual tokens remain frozen.
 In a few layers, the visual tokens are used as KV-pairs in the attention block..

 ```bash
 cp ../modeling_llama_accel.py ./llava/models/modeling_llama_prune.py